netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 the [language, grammar, and mechanics](#language-grammar-and-mechanics) section below.

 - Would this language make sense to someone who doesn't work here?
-- Could someone quickly scan this document and understand the material?
+- Could anyone quickly scan this document and understand the material?
 - Create an information hierarchy with key information presented first and clearly called out to improve clarity and readability.
 - Avoid directional language like "sidebar on the right of the page" or "header at the top of the page" since presentation elements may adapt for devices.
 - Use descriptive links rather than "click here" or "learn more".
 - Include alt text for images and image links.
 - Ensure any information contained within a graphic element is also available as plain text.
-- Avoid idioms that may not be familiar to the user or that may not make sense when translated.
+- Avoid idioms that may not be familiar to the user, or that may not make sense when translated.
 - Avoid local, cultural, or historical references that may be unfamiliar to users.
 - Prioritize active, direct language.
 - Avoid referring to someone's age unless it is directly relevant; likewise, avoid referring to people with age-related